 Even if you start with just $100 and save at the minimum rate, the higher interest rate is worth hundreds of dollars over the course of a few years.
 (You can plug in different numbers on this handy compound interest calculator to see how it plays out with different balances and deposits.)

 But don’t stop there.
 If you have some money in checking or savings that isn’t earning for you and you don’t need to have instant access to it — or if you want to move some money from the stock market to a safer investment — consider some other FDIC-insured savings options from CIT Bank.

 Other safe ways to grow savings

-Often described as a hybrid between a checking account and savings account, a money market account generally pays more interest than a regular savings account but limits access to your funds.
-CIT currently offers a money market account with these handy features:
+Often described as a hybrid between a checking account and savings account, a money market account generally pays more interest than a regular savings account but puts some limits on access to your funds.
+CIT offers a money market account (currently at 1.85%) with these handy features:

 - A minimum deposit of just $100.